Why Choose A Board Certified Plastic Surgeon

 Choose a board-certified plastic surgeon and be confident you are in the care of a highly-trained surgeon you can trust.

-There are a variety of female genital procedures that are performed by plastic surgeons.
-Among the procedures that comprise female genital plastic surgery are labiaplasty, clitoral hood reduction, labia majoraplasty, monsplasty and vaginoplasty.
+There is a variety of aesthetic genital plastic surgery procedures that may enhance appearance and reduce discomfort.
+These procedures include labiaplasty, clitoral hood reduction, labia majoraplasty, monsplasty and vaginoplasty.

 Excess folds of the clitoral hood, or prepuce, can be reduced with a clitoral hood reduction.
 The procedure is most commonly done along with a labiaplasty.

 The extra folds can create a bulge that is exaggerated when the labia minora are reduced, and a clitoral hood reduction can improve the balance in appearance of the female genitalia.